 - Weightlifting shoes are made for well, lifting heavy weights.
 They are manufactured to be able to endure 300 to 400 pounds.
 This means, these powerlifting shoes are also made with high-quality fabric.

-- Aside from inevitable mistakes and errors, wearing proper shoes for when you lift heavy weights can actually protect you by securing your ankles.
+- Aside from inevitable mistakes and errors, wearing professional-grade shoes for when you lift heavy weights can actually protect you by securing your ankles.
 These shoes also tend to straighten up your back for deadlifts or deep squats.

 Do weightlifting shoes for women make a difference?